-right sides of the figure show the change of the growth rate for each axis.
+Figure 2 shows a contour of the linear growth rate of TAE by beam-ions calculated by using the equations (2)-(4).
+The points for the KSTAR discharges are marked with red for the observed mode numbers of TAE and blue for mode numbers not observed (see Table 2).
+The filled circles are from discharge #21695 where ECCD was applied to enhance the continuum damping by adjusting the q-profile [11], but this effect was not included here because the continuum damping is hard to be calculated precisely using 0D parameters.
+The black dashed line indicates the zero growth rate, implying the balance between the mode drive and the damping by beam-ions.
+On the right side of the dashed line, the beam drive is dominant, and on the left side, beam damping is dominant.
+Discontinuities of the growth rate occur at the layers $v_A/v{0\parallel} =$ |2s-1| (the green horizontal line in Figure 2) because the resonance condition of the mode with beam-ions changes around those layers.
+Blue curves outside the upper and right sides of the figure show the change of the growth rate for each axis.
 In KSTAR, TAE interacts with beam-ions with the sideband resonance and the beam-destabilizing criterion well matches with the experimental observation.
 Since $v_A/v{b0\parallel}$ is not significantly varying for given beam energy and operating scenarios, the normalized beam-ion orbit width $\Delta_b/\Delta_m^{(o)}$ is the crucial parameter for determining the role of the beam-ions on TAE.
 Notably, this parameter is strongly affected by the local q value which can easily vary by external current drives such as ECCD or NBCD.
 For the cases included in this parametric scan, it was found that TAEs were more frequently observed in high-q cases in KSTAR.
-Beam-stability regime for JET and ITER are also shown in figure 2.
+Beam-stability regime for JET and ITER are also shown in Figure 2.
 As discussed previously, JET parameters are seen to be obviously in the damping-dominant regime.
-On the other hand, NBI in ITER is expected to drive TAE much more than present devices due to its high energy $(\sim 1 \text{ MeV})$ satisfying the $v{\parallel} = v_A$ resonance condition, whose mode drive is much stronger than that of the other sideband resonances.
+On the other hand, NBI in ITER is expected to drive TAE much more than present devices due to its high energy (~1 MeV) satisfying $v{\parallel} = v_A$ resonance condition, whose mode drive is much stronger than that of the other sideband resonances.

-4. Application to linear stability analysis in a time-evolving JET plasma power and increased to stabilize TAEs, then turned off later to see the afterglow TAEs.
+4. Application to linear stability analysis in a time-evolving JET plasma drive TAEs for predicting the energetic particle effect in future DT plasmas.
+NBI was initially injected with a relatively low power and increased to stabilize TAEs, then turned off later to see the afterglow TAEs.
 Therefore, this discharge is highly suitable for validating the criterion and conditions for the mode drive by ICRH and damping by NBI that change over time.
-More information of this discharge can be found in [37].
+More information of this discharge can be found in [38].

 In order to validate the model, we applied the formulas to a time-evolving JET deuterium plasma, discharge #92416 for linear stability analyses.
-In this discharge, ICRH was continuously applied to generate hydrogen-minority fast ions and to drive TAEs for predicting the energetic particle effect in future DT plasmas.
-NBI was initially injected with a relatively low
+In this discharge, ICRH was continuously applied to generate hydrogen-minority fast ions and to